-You can read our COMPANY PROFILE and about our funder PROFESSOR BAIKIE.
-You can also MEET OUR TEAM and view job vacancies in the JOIN OUR TEAM section.
+On this page you can read our COMPANY PROFILE, learn about our founder PROFESSOR BAIKIE and find out more about current job vacancies in the JOIN OUR TEAM section.

 Nestled in the Royal Burgh of Wick in the far north of mainland Scotland, KP Technology has been serving the scientific community since 2000 and has grown to be the leading supplier of Kelvin Probe systems worldwide.

 Our company was founded with the aim of bringing to the market new surface research tools that would allow specialists to investigate surface phenomena, provide equipment pathways for non-specialists, and educate scientists, engineers, and technologists in the capabilities of new and emerging materials.

 KP Technology continues to support materials advancement by enabling our customers to enhance their scientific capabilities and strengthen their research.
 We offer a spectrum of dedicated Kelvin probe systems, specially developed for applications in a variety of environments ranging from ambient and controlled atmosphere to Ultra-High Vacuum.

 Our most recent developments include a patented dual mode Kelvin probe and Photoemission Spectroscopy system for measurement of the absolute work function of a material by photoemission in air.
 This range of Kelvin probe systems and the accuracy of the work function resolution provided by our unique systems is unsurpassed by any other Kelvin probe supplier.